Notification close image

 NFO Restrictions: Investors can only invest in FMPs during the NFO period, unlike open-ended funds.

-Diversification: FMPs invest in a mix of high-quality debt instruments, ensuring stable returns.
+Diversification: FMPs invest in a mix of high-quality debt instruments, designed to reduce interest rate volatility, without any return guarantee.

 Market Listing Risks: While FMPs are listed on stock exchanges, liquidity remains limited and prices may fluctuate.